Photo by Maor Attias on Pexels.

 Our mind starts to repeat conditioned knowledge to us, the expectations of our families and communities, of society become a reality that we have to start navigating ourselves.

-As we come to realize, that the way we’ve been living isn’t sustainable and that we have to come up with new ways to live and work and love, I find it quite helpful to look back and remember ourselves in moments when we did feel free.
+To come up with new and healthy and joyful ways to live, work and love, I find it quite helpful to look back and remember ourselves in moments when we did feel healthy, joyful, powerful and free.

-The separation that happened to all of us at some point – from our natural inherent self, to the one formed by the circumstances in which we grew up in, shaped by the protections we put up, the masks we put on – is the root cause for the desperation and loneliness we often feel now.
+The separation that happened to most of us at some point – from our natural inherent self, connected to the universal consciousness, and the one formed by the circumstances in which we grew up, shaped by what we’ve learned and the protections we put up, the masks we put on – is the root cause for the desperation and loneliness we often feel now.

-Growing up in a society where the majority of people are traumatized, we learn to cut off and hide our feelings, we harden ourselves, we lose the intuitions, we outsource the control over our bodies and our lives and we suffer from it.
+Growing up in a society where the majority of all people are traumatized – from wars, exploitation natural catastrophes – whether they’ve experienced the cause for the trauma themselves, or inherited it from past generations, we learn to cut off and hide our feelings, we harden ourselves, we lose the intuitions, we outsource the control over our bodies and our lives and we suffer from it.

 The most important thing is…

 As long as I can remember, I had dreams and aspirations.
 I found living as a nun quite attractive, Mother Theresa seemed cool.